How to Fix Chrome Won’t Open?

 Uninstalling Chrome Application

-6. Navigate to the Local folder, find and right-click the Google folder, and select Delete.
+6. In the Local folder, locate the Google folder, right-click, and choose Delete.

 ABOUT THE AUTHOR